JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```
 {kotlin-runnable="true"}

-### Using anonymous objects as return and value types
+### Use anonymous objects as return and value types

 When you use an anonymous object as the type for a local or [private](visibility-modifiers.md#packages) function or property (but not an [inline function](inline-functions.md)),
 all its members are accessible through that function or property: